 Exercising doesn’t have to be a strenuous P-90X sweat-fest.
 Take some laps around your truck.
 Walk around the parking lot.
-Do some jumping jacks or lift some barbells in the cab of your truck.
+Do some jumping jacks or lift some dumbbells in the cab of your truck.

 You can make healthy meals right in your cab by stocking up on good food at your local grocery store before leaving for a trip.
 If you have healthy food readily available on your truck with you, you’ll be less inclined to stop for the greasy fast food options.
-Consider investing in a crock pot – you can make delicious, healthy meals with very little work!
+Consider investing in a slow cooker – you can make delicious, healthy meals with very little work!
 Just plug it in, chuck ingredients in the pot, and let your meal cook while you’re driving.
 Can’t get much easier than that.

 It’s important to eat well and stay fit, because obesity can lead to further health complications, like my next point – heart attacks.